Mangokazi/Python-Week-1/README.md

 <summary>Python-Week-2</summary><br><br>
 A function is  block of code that performs a specific task when the function is called.
 Functions are used to make code reusable, better organized, and more readable.
 They are composed of a name and parameters, which are denoted by the def statement: def MyFunction(num1, num2)<br>
 Funcitions can have parameters and return values.<br>
-There are four basic types of functions in Python:
+There are FOUR basic types of functions in Python:
   -built-in function whichs which are an important part of Python.
   -functions that come from pre-installed modules.
   -user-defined functions which are written by users.